MicrosoftDocs/customer-insights/ci-docs/data/tables.md

 ## Customer Insights - Data tables in Dataverse

 Some Customer Insights - Data tables are available in Dataverse.
-The sections below describe the expected schema of these tables.
+The following sections describe the expected schema of these tables.
 The logical name of the tables is prepended with the string `msdynci`.

 - [CustomerProfile](#customerprofile)
 - [AlternateKey](#alternatekey)